OUTA calls on government to extend driver's licence renewals from 5 to 10 years

 In its research, OUTA compared the South African process of DL renewals with best practice internationally.
 The study looked at the following:

 • Maximum period required before renewal of the driver’s license.

-• Old age restrictions, demerit system and other regulations applicable.
+• Old-age restrictions, demerit system and other regulations applicable.

 • Concessions made and to be improved for pregnant and disabled drivers.

-• Costs to renew driver’s license.
+• Costs to renew driver’s licence.

-While the current backlog highlights the need for improved efficiencies in the administration of DL renewals, we sincerely believe it is time for South Africa to introduce formal extensions to the period of applicability to 10 years (as opposed to the current period of 5-years), as is done in many countries around the world.
+While the current backlog highlights the need for improved efficiencies in the administration of DL card renewals, we sincerely believe it is time for South Africa to introduce formal extensions to the period of applicability to 10 years (as opposed to the current period of five years), as is done in many countries around the world.
 This in turn will alleviate the current pressures on the state to keep pace with the growing administrative demand, as well as enable the DL renewal administrative processes to be improved.